mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-secrets/index.md

 1. Complete the form and select the **Create** button.

-## Configuring  Project Secrets - CLI Method
+## Configure Project Secrets - CLI Method

 A Project Secret is simply a Kubernetes FederatedConfigSecret and can also be created using kubectl: